 You can leave your glass like that, or use the gold and/or black craft paint over these areas.

-This is the affect of the gold and black through the mottling.
-Just a fun little detail I like.
+and this is the affect of the gold and black through the mottling.

 The gold is very subtle but pretty, especially when I used the cart on my deck in the sunlight.

-(and 3 ways to use a beverage cart!)
+See more of the bar cart project (and 3 different ways to use a beverage cart)